rikusal/DH2016-salpakari/README.md

 # DH2016-salpakari

 Digital Humanities course work.
-OCR and datavisualization.
+OCR and data visualization.

 What does it do?